OfficeDev/Office-Add-in-samples/Samples/outlook-verify-sensitivity-label/README.md

     The **legalhold@fabrikam.com** account is re-added to the **Bcc** field.

-### Test manually adding the Legal Hold account as a recipient
+### Test manually adding the legal hold account as a recipient

 In this sample, the **legalhold@fabrikam.com** account can only be added to the **Bcc** field when the sensitivity label of a message is set to **Highly Confidential**.
 Use the following steps to try out this functionality.